arthurmco/ghostwriter/README.md

 You may want to run ghostwriter in a WSGI environment.
 Although isn't supported yet, I'd love some testing.

 The '/' route contains a test message.
 In the future, that message will be removable

+The default login is 'admin' with password 'admin'